noorahmedds/superdec/README.md

 | normalized| Shapenet | Yes | [folder](https://drive.google.com/drive/folders/1a-mV8FH6YSA0TQyDdvbeaicHf9tPfZrR?usp=share_link) |
 ---

-## Run on objects ✨
+## Visualize results on ShapeNet ✨
-You can use the pretrained checkpoints to run SuperDec on arbitrary objects.
 If you followed the instruction to download the ShapeNet data and the checkpoints, you can visualize the results on the ShapeNet's test set by running:
 ```bash
 python superdec/evaluate/to_npz.py
 python superdec/visualization/object_visualizer.py